 While it would not be my first choice for deep winter camping, this stove base will also work with an alcohol stove.

-DO NOT use this stove platform with a canister stove such as an MSR Pocket Rocket.
-A remote canister stove such as an MSR Windpro should be fine, however.
+DO NOT use this stove platform with a canister stove, such as an MSR Pocket Rocket.
+However, a remote canister stove such as an MSR Windpro will work fine.

 Happy snowy trails!